c3d/xl/doc/HANDBOOK_2-evaluation.md

 evaluated matches the shape of the tree on the left of `is` in the declaration.

-For example, `circumference 5.3` will not match the declation of `pi`, but it will match the declatation of `circumference Radius:real` since the value `5.3` is indeed a real number.
+For example, `circumference 5.3` will not match the declaration of `pi`, but it will match the declaration of `circumference Radius:real` since the value `5.3` is indeed a real number.

 When this happens, a new context is created with _bindings_ for the